Here is where I once again ponder as to whether early flights are worth it…

 All in all it was such a pleasant flight, only taking 1 hour 30 mins and I managed to have a quick nap to with my headphones in playing Lemonade all the way.

-I’m actually really embarrassed I’ve never travelled with hand luggage only on short trips before, instead opting to bring half my wardrobe with me.
+I’m actually quite embarrassed I’ve never travelled with hand luggage only on short trips before, instead opting to bring half my wardrobe with me.
 Wittling down what I actually need liquid-wise for a few days in a small 20cm x 20cm clear plastic bag was easy enough as I always keep a hold of minis and sample size products.
 I knew they’d come in handy one day.
 I think the best thing about travelling light was not having to faff around at the baggage carousel – it was a simple case of grab and go!

 I’d researched before how to get from Malpensa airport to the city centre and as I was trying to keep this trip cost-effective (Yes I know I took a cab in London ugh), the Terravision coach was only €14 return.
 The journey took around 45 minutes in total, with the final destination being Milan Central station and according to CityMapper, my hotel was less than a 5 minute walk away.